sibonile/ANIN-Handbook/docs/Installation.md

     ![alt text](assets/win-py-install.png)

 ## Installing Git on Windows
-1. Navigate to the latest [Git for Windows installer ](https://gitforwindows.org/)and download the latest version.
+1. Navigate to the latest [Git for Windows installer ](https://gitforwindows.org/){:target="_blank"} and download the latest version.
 2. Follow the instructions as provided in the Git Setup wizard screen until the installation is complete.
 When prompted, select use standard Git Windows Command Prompt.
-3. Verify that Git was properly installed by running the following in `cmd`.
+3. Verify that Git was properly installed by running the following in `Command Prompt`.

 ```
  git version